-I start almost every single engagement shoot by asking the couple to “hold hands, go for a stroll, and look at each other”.
+I start almost every pre-wedding shoot by asking the couple to “hold hands, go for a stroll, and look at each other”.
 It’s familiar, it’s comfortable for couples who aren’t into PDA’s (public displays of affection), and it’s an easy way to ease into the shoot.
-I actually find that these walking shots are some of my couple’s favourites!
+These walking shots are often among my couple’s favourites!

 2. Cuddles from behind

-This pose can be done by pretty much anyone, and is a nice easy way to start off an engagement shoot as it’s a comfortable position which most couples are familiar with.
+This pose can be done by pretty much anyone, and is a nice easy way to start off your pre-wedding shoot as it’s a comfortable position which most couples are familiar with.
 It also looks good from far away, close up, looking at the camera, and looking away.

 3. Over-the-shoulder peek

-Peeking over his shoulder at the camera creates a voyeuristic feel to your engagement photos.
+Peeking over his shoulder at the camera creates a voyeuristic feel to your pre-wedding photos.
 I usually suggest this pose after the face-to-face pose (see below), since you’re close together already.

 4. Stretched out in long grass

 If you’re in an area with long grass, you can get a visually interesting picture by sitting down or lying down in it.
 This looks good from any angle: from above creates interesting shapes with your bodies (when posed correctly), and through the grass creates interest and texture with the leaves in the foreground.